CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description with strong trigger term coverage and good completeness, explicitly addressing both what the skill does and when to use it.
-Its main weaknesses are moderate specificity (the concrete actions could be more detailed) and some overlap risk with general development or marketing skills.
-The description effectively serves its purpose of helping Claude select this skill in the right context.
+Its main weaknesses are moderate specificity (the concrete actions could be more detailed) and some overlap risk with broader marketing or tool-building skills.
+The description effectively targets a niche audience of founders and technical marketers but could benefit from more concrete action verbs.

 Suggestions